-More detailed analyses identified that there was a significant likelihood for acceptable diagnostic evidence of IHD from VA for deaths that occurred in health facilities, or among males for deaths at home, or for which the respondents were from the same generation as the deceased.
-The availability of strong evidence for hospital deaths is generally plausible and readily understood, owing to potential for family members to receive direct medical information about the illness from medical staff, and this was observed for both male and female deaths.
-However, for deaths at home, there was a significantly higher proportion of male deaths with acceptable evidence as compared to female deaths.
-It was also observed in general that the quality of evidence was uniformly better from wives as respondents, in comparison with husbands as respondents (data not shown).
-This could be a reason for the gender differentials in quality of evidence.
+More detailed analyses identified that there was a significant likelihood for acceptable diagnostic evidence of IHD from VA for deaths that occurred in health facilities, among male deaths at home, or for which the respondents were from the same generation as the deceased.
+The availability of strong evidence for hospital deaths is generally plausible and readily understood, owing to the potential for family members to receive direct medical information about the illness from medical staff, which was observed for both male and female deaths.
+However, for deaths at home, there was a significantly higher proportion of male deaths with acceptable evidence compared to female deaths.
+In general, it was also observed that the quality of evidence was uniformly better from wives as respondents, in comparison with husbands as respondents (data not shown).
+This could be a reason for the gender differentials in the quality of evidence.
 More detailed qualitative research is required to ascertain the reasons for this difference in response patterns.
-Also, the finding that respondents from the same generation (either a spouse or a sibling) as the deceased are associated with better quality of VA evidence as compared to either the parents or offspring (a different generation) of the deceased is important.
-This finding suggests that for adult deaths, interviewers should actively seek and preferable conduct the VA with the spouse or a sibling, rather than other relatives who even though of adult age, may not pay the same attention to details of the terminal illness as well as health care received by the deceased.
+Also, the finding that respondents from the same generation (either a spouse or sibling) as the deceased are associated with better quality of VA evidence as compared to either the parents or offspring (a different generation) of the deceased is important.
+This finding suggests that for adult deaths, interviewers should actively seek and preferably conduct the VA with a spouse or sibling, rather than other adult relatives who may not pay the same attention to details of the terminal illness or the health care received by the deceased.